AmberForrester/Portfolio/README.md

 ```
 > [!IMPORTANT]
 > If done correctly, these changes will be visible in your browser's tab.
-5. Go to your `page.tsx` file, and delete all of the code within the retun.
+5. Go to your `page.tsx` file, and delete all of the code within the return.
 Once you have done that you can now add in:
 ```tsx
 export default function Home() {
   return (